 We exploit scene geometry to reduce the number of input images required to accurately represent appearance.
 Thus, unlike pure light field techniques [GGSC96,LH96], the method requires a set of images of an object with known geometry, viewpoint, and either point-source or directional illumination.
-A number of suitable acquisition systems have been described in the literature.
-(See, e.g., [SWI97, DHT+00, MPBM02].)
+A number of suitable acquisition systems have been presented (e.g., [SW197,DHT+00,MPBM02].)